 Children notice differences across racial lines, but noticing differences is not the same as having negative or positive beliefs.
 Those judgments develop over time and are influenced by many things, including social climate and the experience.
 Not talking about race can lead children to absorb biases around them—often in ways that are counter to your values.
 Be a positive force in combating prejudice in their children.
 Bring up race early and create an environment that encourages questions and discussions about race.

 Young children tend to view people as all good or all bad.
 Help your child recognize human complexity and consider both similarities and differences between people in appearance, feelings, preferences, and behaviors.

 Talk about kindness vs. meanness, fairness vs. unfairness, and so on.
 Make it a rule not to reject someone based on identity.
 If teasing occurs, try to find out what underlies the behavior.
-If the conflict is really about another issue, help your child recognize and resolve that issue.
+The conflict may be about another issue, so help your child recognize and resolve that issue.
 If the underlying reason is discomfort with differences, plan activities to try to overcome that.